-the planet radius $R_p$ in Equation (20) and the hyperparameter $\tau = \{a_0, a_1, a_2, a_3, a_4\}.$ liefs that planets with low equilibrium temperatures are not inflated (Demory & Seager 2011), and thus $\epsilon$ should be small.
-We tested several prior probability distributions on $\epsilon$ and verify that our results are not affected by the choice prior.
-We repeat the full procedure twice each time drawing samples from the lower level of the hierarchical model under the different priors at the lower level ( $\mathcal{LU}$ and $\mathcal{U}$ ) and assign uniform uninformative priors on the hyperparameters.
-In Table A.1 and Table A.2 in Appendix A we give the 68% credible interval values assuming linear-uniform and log-uniform priors and provide the chains online.
+At each iteration in the MCMC, we compute ε following Eq.
+(19), where the semi-major axis is fixed to the observed value and L and R_p are drawn from the individual marginalized posterior distributions.
+We further impose an additional log-normal prior on $\epsilon \sim \mathcal{LN}(-1, 1)$ for the planets with an equilibrium temperature less than 1000 K. This reflects our beliefs that planets with low equilibrium temperatures are not inflated (Demory & Seager 2011), and thus ε should be small.
+We tested several prior probability distributions on ε and verify that our results are not affected by the choice prior.
+We repeat the full procedure twice each time drawing samples from the lower level of the hierarchical model under the different priors at the lower level (\mathcal{LU} and \mathcal{U}) and assign uniform uninformative priors on the hyperparameters.
+In Tables A.1 and A.2 we give the 68% credible interval values assuming linear-uniform and log-uniform priors and provide the chains online6.